Photonsters/anycubic-photon-docs/FAQ.md

 No, it is absolutely not necessary.
 If you have tightened and securely screwed and locked down the build plate tight it will remain in place and correctly leveled.
 Make sure you have really tightened the setting (grub) screw to lock the build plate.
 You only need to relevel your build plate if it has slipped or been knocked or you made changes that affect the Z=0 position.

 ### Should I sand my build plate?
-This is NOT necessary at all, the blue anodized aluminium surface of the build plate provides plenty of texture to ensure good adhesion.
-Adhesion to the stock build plate is so good that some owners have difficulty removing prints.
-Sanding is the very last resort only if the build plate surface is defective and not flat.
+This is NOT necessary at all, the blue anodized aluminium surface of the stock build plate provides plenty of texture to ensure good adhesion.
+Adhesion is so good that some owners have difficulty removing prints.
+That being said, if you have checked your build plate and the print surface is not flat, then it is defective.
+Sanding is the very last resort that you should attempt.

 ### I'm sure my build plate is level but I still can't get a print!
-If you're positively sure you've got your build plate leveled perfectly and you still can't get a print or some parts didn't stick to the plate, [try following these steps very, very carefully.](https://github.com/Photonsters/anycubic-photon-docs/blob/master/FAQ.md#whats-this-leveling-that-i-keep-hearing-about)
+If you're positively sure you've got your build plate leveled perfectly, and it's not defective, and you still can't get a print or some parts didn't stick to the plate, [try following these steps very, very carefully.](https://github.com/Photonsters/anycubic-photon-docs/blob/master/FAQ.md#whats-this-leveling-that-i-keep-hearing-about)

 ## VAT & FEP SETUP